Robert Colescott

-Biography
+Early life and education

-Born in Oakland, California, in 1925.
+Colescott was born in Oakland, California, in 1925 to Warrington Colescott Sr. and his wife.
 His mother was a pianist and his father was an accomplished classical and jazz violinist.
-Colescott developed a deep love of music early on and played instruments as a child & took up drumming at an early age and seriously considered pursuing a career as a musician before settling instead on art.
-The sculptor Sargent Claude Johnson was a family friend who was a role model to Colescott growing up, and was also a connection to the Harlem Renaissance and artwork dealing with African-American experience.
+Colescott had an older brother, Warrington Colescott Jr..
+Colescott developed a deep love of music early in his life.
+He played instruments as a child, taking up drumming at an early age, and he seriously considered pursuing a career as a musician before instead settling on art.
+The sculptor Sargent Claude Johnson was a family friend who was a role model to Colescott growing up, and was also a connection to the Harlem Renaissance and artwork dealing with the African-American experience.
 In 1940, Colescott watched as the Mexican muralist Diego Rivera painted a mural at the Golden Gate International Exposition on Treasure Island near San Francisco.
 Colescott went on to absorb the Western art historical canon and to explore the art of Africa and New Guinea.
-He would always be acutely aware what was going on in the contemporary art world.
+He was always acutely aware of what was going on in the contemporary art world.
 Nonetheless, these early experiences remained touchstones.

 As a budding artist, Colescott was drafted into the U.S. Army in 1942 and served in Europe until the end of World War II.
 His tour of duty took him to Paris, then the capital of the art world and a city that was hospitable to African American artists.
 Back home, he enrolled at UC Berkeley, which granted him a bachelor's degree in drawing and painting in 1949.
 He spent the following year in Paris, studying with French artist Fernand Léger, then returned to UC Berkeley, earning a master's degree in 1952.